hasanmoudud/geocompr/main.md

 1. Read the script `10-centroid-alg.R` in the `code` folder of the book's GitHub repo.
     - Which of the best practices covered in section \@ref(scripts) does it follow?
-    - Create a version of the script on your computer in an IDE such as RStudio (preferably by typing-out the script line-by-line, in your own coding style and with your own comments, rather than copy-pasting --- this will help you learn how to type scripts) and, using the example of a square polygon (e.g. created with `poly_mat = cbind(x = c(0, 0, 9, 9, 0), y = c(0, 9, 9, 0, 0))`) execute the script line-by-line.
+    - Create a version of the script on your computer in an IDE such as RStudio (preferably by typing-out the script line-by-line, in your own coding style and with your own comments, rather than copy-pasting --- this will help you learn how to type scripts).
+Using the example of a square polygon (e.g. created with `poly_mat = cbind(x = c(0, 0, 9, 9, 0), y = c(0, 9, 9, 0, 0))`) execute the script line-by-line.
     - What changes could be made to the script to make it more reproducible?
     <!-- - Answer: The script could state that it needs a an object called `poly_mat` to be present and, if none is present, create an example dataset at the outset for testing. -->
 <!-- 1.
 Check-out the script `10-earthquakes.R` in the `code` folder of the book's GitHub [repo](https://github.com/Robinlovelace/geocompr/blob/master/code/10-earthquakes.R). -->